icuurd12b42/HotKeySpeak/README.md

 Install require components
 1. Copy the files and folder structure on your PC
-2. Install AutohotKey to run HotKeySpeak.ahk
+2. Install AutoHotKey to run HotKeySpeak.ahk
+3. Right click Edit the HotKeySpeak.bat batch file
+4. Make sure the paths specified by the variables match your system for the AHK location and the project location
+5. Run the batch file.

+The batch file is there to make sure the program is run with the ansii 32 runner.
-You must run (double click on) HotKeySpeak.ahk from the install folder to make AutoHotKey run the script with the install folder as working folder.
-It is best to make a exe out of the project.
+It is best to make a exe so that the program can be pinned and have shortcuts...

-To make an exe
+### To make an exe
+The github project now includes the ansii32 compiled version as HotKeySpead.exe, you can compile it yourself.

+#### With the Batch File
+1) Right click Edit the full_compile.bat batch file
+2) Make sure the paths specified by the variables match your system for the AHK location and the project location
+3) Run the batch file.
+4) HotKeySpeak.exe will be created in the project folder

+#### Manual Steps
 1. Run AutohotKey's "Convert .ahk to .exe"
 4. Select <install_folder>\HotKeySpeak.ahk as source
 5. Select <install_folder>\HotKeySpeak.exe as destination